benders5e/benders5e/bender.md

 - Made by Noemi Glaeser with [The Homebrewery](https://homebrewery.naturalcrit.com).
 - Thank you to Kevin Gagnon, Adam Groth, Jamie Mayson, and Trevor Schachner for feedback, suggestions, ideas, and help with playtesting.
 - [Avatar Wiki](https://avatar.fandom.com/wiki/Bending_arts) quoted and used for reference.
-- Some inspiration for abilities and forms was drawn [this Avatar Supplement](https://www.dandwiki.com/wiki/5e_Classes_(Avatar_Supplement)) on the D&D Wiki.
+- Some inspiration for abilities and forms was drawn <a href="https://www.dandwiki.com/wiki/5e_Classes_(Avatar_Supplement)">this Avatar Supplement</a> on the D&D Wiki.

 <div class='pageNumber auto'></div>